hansake/partly-working-gcc-compiler-for-z80/README.md

 The other scripts: ./clearall_gcc_z80_i686.sh, ./clearall_gcc_z80.sh and ./clearall_gcc_i686.sh
 will remove the created build and install directories and log files.

-I will most probably try to make this version of the z80 compiler to generate correct assembler code.
+I will not try to make this version of the z80 compiler generate correct assembler code.
-If I ever will make a gcc compiler for z80 I will base it on the moste recent version of gcc.
+If I ever will make a gcc compiler for z80 I will base it on a version of gcc that is the most recent at that time.